top of page

 Norhill has a neighborhood association so their deed restrictions are fairly explicit and organized.
 Germantown and Freeland do not seem to have written deed restrictions, so, here is where it might be most ambiguous.
 My suggestion would be that if you are in Germantown, refer to the Woodland Heights Deed restrictions and if in Freeland, refer to the Historic Heights Guidelines for reference.

-Deed Restrictions and Historic Guidelines:
+Deed Restrictions & Historic Guielines:

 Contributing Inventory: